-The Blue Sky Centre is able to help with other matters, for example we can still provide advice and information on Sexually Transmitted Infections (STI’s), practical and emotional support.
+The Blue Sky Centre is able to help with other matters, for example, we can still provide advice and information on Sexually Transmitted Infections (STI’s) and practical and emotional support.
 This support may be via a referral to an Independent Sexual Violence Advisor (ISVA).

 Our services are available to everyone.